 Omega Healthcare Investors (OHI) Gains But Lags Market: What You Should Know

-Heading into today, shares of the health care real estate investment trust had gained 2.58% over the past month, outpacing the Finance sector's gain of 0.44% and lagging the S&P 500's gain of 2.65% in that time.
+Coming into today, shares of the health care real estate investment trust had gained 7.52% in the past month.
+In that same time, the Finance sector gained 1.76%, while the S&P 500 gained 3.76%.

 Omega Healthcare Investors will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $0.68, down 20% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $246.28 million, down 10.04% from the year-ago period.